 Although they eliminate the manual labor of traditional distillation, these machines produce mineral-free water, requiring remineralization for optimal taste and health.
 Additionally, they can be energy-intensive, which may increase utility costs over time.

-Five Ways to Reduce Your Fluoride Burden
+5 Ways to Reduce Your Fluoride Burden

 Reducing fluoride exposure is important for maintaining health.
 If you have already been exposed or live in an area with high fluoride levels, there are steps you can take to mitigate its effects.
 While no supplements can directly neutralize fluoride, certain nutrients and lifestyle changes may support the body’s natural detoxification processes.
-1. Be Mindful of Fluoride in Foods and Products

 Beyond water, fluoride can sneak into your daily routine through common foods, beverages, and products.
-Wentz highlights that black and red teas and certain medications are hidden sources of fluoride because tea plants absorb fluoride from the soil.
+Wentz said that black and red teas and certain medications are hidden sources of fluoride because tea plants absorb fluoride from the soil.
 Additionally, foods processed with fluoridated water and certain pesticides can introduce fluoride into your diet, further contributing to overall exposure.

 While the American Dental Association advises most people—children, adolescents, and adults—to brush twice a day with fluoride toothpaste for optimal dental health, many holistic dentists remain skeptical.
 They argue that there is not enough long-term evidence to fully support the safety of fluoride use in dental care.